Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Introduction

+Machine-learning methods have increasingly been applied to gravitational-wave data analysis.
+Examples include glitch classification through the Gravity Spy project \cite{Zevin2017}, time-frequency burst searches using Omega scans \cite{Chatterji2004}, and neural-network approaches to continuous-wave searches \cite{Dreissigacker2020}.
+More broadly, machine learning has been explored for tasks such as glitch classification \cite{George2018}, signal denoising \cite{Wang2022}, and template-free gravitational-wave detection \cite{Cain2026}.
+These studies demonstrate that data-driven approaches can complement traditional analysis pipelines, particularly when signal morphology is complex or the parameter space becomes large.
+However, most existing machine-learning work has focused on the signal-versus-noise detection problem characteristic of ground-based detectors, rather than the source separation challenge inherent to LISA's confusion-limited observations.

 The manifold hypothesis posits that high-dimensional data often lies near a low-dimensional smooth manifold.
-This provides a natural framework for addressing source separation in confusion-limited observations.
-If the confusion background occupies a well-defined geometric structure in the data space, then resolvable sources that deviate from this background should be identifiable through their geometric properties, rather than just through reconstruction error alone.
-The continuous wavelet transform (CWT) preprocessing should preserve and potentially enhance the geometric structure of different source types.
-Massive black hole binaries, with their characteristic chirp signatures, extreme mass ratio inspirals with their complex orbital dynamics, and galactic binaries with their nearly monochromatic signals, each occupy distinct regions of the time-frequency space.
-An autoencoder trained on confusion background should learn a latent representation that captures this geometric structure.
+In the present context, the relevant manifold is not a spacetime or signal-parameter manifold, but rather the geometric structure traced by confusion-background scalograms in the learned representation space.
+If the confusion background occupies a well-defined low-dimensional structure in this space, then resolvable sources that deviate from the background distribution should be identifiable through their geometric properties rather than through reconstruction error alone.
+The continuous wavelet transform (CWT) preprocessing helps preserve the time-frequency morphology of different source classes.
+Massive black hole binaries, with their characteristic chirp signatures, extreme mass ratio inspirals with their complex orbital dynamics, and galactic binaries with their nearly monochromatic signals occupy distinct regions of the time-frequency plane.
+An autoencoder trained on confusion background can then learn a latent representation that captures this geometric structure.